Jo Anderton

-Jo Anderton is a writer of fantasy, horror, and other types of speculative fiction.
-She has been a finalist for and won multiple awards for her work.
+Jo Anderton is an Australian author of fantasy, horror, and other forms of speculative fiction.
+She has been a finalist for, and recipient of, multiple literary awards recognizing her work.

-Anderton is a marketing co-ordinator for an Australian book distributor, but spends her nights and weekends writing dark fantasy, science fiction, and horror.
+By day, Anderton works as a marketing coordinator for an Australian book distributor.
+In her spare time, she writes dark fantasy, science fiction, and horror.

-In 2011, Anderton published her first book in the Veiled Worlds trilogy, Debris.
+In 2011, she published her first book in the Veiled Worlds trilogy, Debris.
 Her second book in the trilogy, Suited, appeared in 2012.
 The third book, Guardian, was published by FableCroft Publishing in 2014.

-In 2013, Anderton published her first short story collection, entitled Bone Chime Song and other stories (FableCroft Publishing), which won both the Aurealis Award and the Australian Shadows Award for Best Collection, as well as being shortlisted for the Ditmar Award Best Collected Work.
+In 2013, Anderton published her first short story collection, Bone Chime Song and other stories (FableCroft Publishing).
+The collection received critical acclaim, winning both the Aurealis Award and the Australian Shadows Award for Best Collection.
+It was also shortlisted for the Ditmar Award Best Collected Work.